-In order to cope with stress, the brain has evolved to look for distractions.
+To cope with stress, the brain has evolved to look for distractions.
 This is why you may find your concentration dropping, making tasks harder to complete.
 The urge to look out of the window or find some other way to unwind will increase.

 This is why stressed workers often start to drink more alcohol, in an attempt to calm stress-related anxiety or simply distract themselves from work.

 When stressed, you will start feeling tired, causing you to be late to appointments.
 This in turn damages relationships as you become more irritable.
-If you’re working on a team based activity, the cohesion and harmony of the team will be diminished, so that achieving goals become more difficult.
+If you’re working on a team-based activity, the cohesion and harmony of the team will be diminished, so that achieving goals become more difficult.

 Maintaining strong relationships is essential in any line of business, so you need to find a place of inner calm to become a more effective communicator.

 Quick Tips to Destress